Introducing electric bikes – fun and useful but still quite expensive. Or are they?

 Many electric bikes are based on a 36v battery.
 You may do better with more powerful motors, which can use a 48v, 52v, 72v or higher battery systems.

 That fact that some countries speed limit electric bikes doesn’t mean a low power battery/engine combination is all that is needed.
-What is the difference between a speed and a regular e-bike?
-Find out in this post.

 If you are in a hurry or have some big hills to go up, or you yourself are heavier, you will need a decent motor that delivers enough power.
 That need for power, of course, will drain the battery much faster and mean you need a correspondingly decent battery.
-Can e-bikes go up steep hills?
-Check out this post to find an answer.

 Also, the weight of any luggage can make a big difference in how much work the motor needs to do.
 Extra weight also affects the battery range, and, in turn, influences costs.

 Battery packs use a battery management system that prevents overcharging or discharging too quickly.
 A battery management system also regulates the total amp output to the motor.
 The more amps the battery can supply, the more power the motor can produce.
-Find more about different e-bike batteries in this post.

 Not all e-bike motors are the same